Support our work by becoming our Patron! Learn More

-The Executive Chef and the Sous Chef should be responsible to ensure that proper food handling and sanitation practices are followed by the kitchen staff.
-The hotel training and HRD department should develop and implement proper written Kitchen SOP's to ensure the same is implemented correctly throughout all the food preparation outlets.
+The Executive Chef and the Sous Chef should be responsible for ensuring that proper food handling and sanitation practices are followed by the kitchen staff.
+The hotel training and HRD department should develop and implement proper written Kitchen SOP’s to ensure the same is implemented correctly throughout all the food preparation outlets.

 Food Handling and Sanitation Standard Procedures: